COVID-19 Update for Ronald McDonald House South Island

 The following actions are in effect, these actions have been guided by the Ministry of Health and in collaboration with our partner District Health Boards:

-- All persons who require access to the House must go through a stringent screening and sanitisation process before entering.
+- All persons who require access to the House must complete a RAT test prior to arriving, and comply by the health safety protocols in our programmes

 - Physical distancing measures are in place